The Bionic Woman: In other media

 Two novels adapting various episodes were published to coincide with the series: Welcome Home, Jaime and Extracurricular Activities, both by Eileen Lottman.
 The UK editions of these two books were credited to "Maud Willis" and were retitled Double Identity and A Question of Life, respectively.
 Although the closing credits of every episode says the series was based upon Martin Caidin's 1972 novel, Cyborg, this only refers to the bionics concept, the characters of Rudy Wells and Oscar Goldman, and the occasional appearance by Steve Austin; Jaime Sommers does not appear in any of Caidin's novels.

-A short-lived comic book series by Charlton Comics that lasted five issues was published in the US in 1976–77.
+Charlton Comics published a comic book adaptation, beginning in late summer 1977 (October shelf date).
+The series would not pick up again until #2's February 1978 shelf date, then continued until June of that year, for at total of five issues.
 UK comic Look-In ran a colour comic strip between 1976 and 1979, written by Angus P. Allan and drawn by artists including John Bolton and Arthur Ranson.
 The character was also to have appeared in a 1996 comic miniseries entitled Bionix by Maximum Press.
 Although the magazine was advertised in comic book trade publications, it was ultimately never published.

 The French comic magazine Télé-Junior published strips based on the TV series.
 This included their own versions of The Six Million Dollar Man and the Bionic Woman which was renamed Super Jaimie.
 The artist behind this was Pierre Dupuis.

 In March 2012, Dynamite Entertainment launched a new The Bionic Woman comic book title, based upon the revised continuity established in the Kevin Smith-written The Bionic Man comic (a reimagining of The Six Million Dollar Man), in which the character of Jaime Sommers was reintroduced.
 A crossover mini-series, The Bionic Man vs. The Bionic Woman, was launched in January 2013.
 Unlike the Bionic Man title, which (depending on the artist) occasionally renders Steve Austin in the likeness of actor Lee Majors, the Dynamite version of Jaime Sommers generally is not rendered in the likeness of Lindsay Wagner.
 In late 2013, Dynamite ended both series and in the spring of 2014 launched The Six Million Dollar Man Season 6, a more faithful adaptation of the original Six Million Dollar Man TV series.
 Jaime Sommers, based on the Wagner interpretation, was reintroduced in issue 3 and in June 2014 Dynamite announced it will publish The Bionic Woman Season 4, a continuation of the TV series, beginning in the fall of 2014.